Spc-Marcus/M2-IDM-PROJET/README.md

 ## Overall objectives of the lab

 During these lab sessions, you will create your own version of RoboML, a language to define the behavior of a small robot.
-Building the DSL will include modeling the domain (*i.e.* the concepts and their relationships), and implements the associated tooling: *e.g.* the text editor and its services, an interpreter (through a web-based simulator) and a compiler (to Arduino code that will run on the robot itself).
+Building the DSL will include modeling the domain (*i.e.*, the concepts and their relationships), and implements the associated tooling: *e.g.*, the text editor and its services, an interpreter (through a web-based simulator) and a compiler (to Arduino code that will run on the robot itself).

 Below, you can find an example of a program that we expect to write in your language.